 Other Useful Resources

-There are numerous resources, many right in your own community, where you can obtain information to help you talk to your children about drugs.
+There are numerous resources, many right in your own community, where you can get information to help you talk to your children about drugs.
 Consult your local library, school, or community service organization.
-You may also contact the governmental organizations listed below.
+You may also contact the government organizations listed below.

 National Institute on Drug Abuse (NIDA)

 NIDA, as part of the National Institutes of Health, offers an extensive collection of publications, videos, and educational materials to help parents talk to their children about drug use.
 Resources include:

 - Family Checkup, which provides parents with research-based skills, including conversation tips on video, to help keep their children drug free